camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/chapters/04-migration/01-migrate-71-72.html.md

 ## 3. Install Optional Camunda Dependencies

-There are artifacts for camunda Connect, camunda Spin, the Freemarker template language and Groovy scripting that may optionally be added to the shared library folder.
+There are artifacts for Camunda Connect, Camunda Spin, the Freemarker template language and Groovy scripting that may optionally be added to the shared library folder.
 Since all these artifacts add new functionality, the following steps are not required for migration.

-**Note:** The default camunda configuration file contained by the camunda EAR automatically activates the newly introduced, optional camunda dependencies, camunda Spin and Connect.
-If you do not use a custom BPM platform configuration as described [here][configuration-location] and do not intend to do so, you *must* install the camunda Spin and Connect core libraries to the shared libraries folder.
+**Note:** The default Camunda configuration file contained by the Camunda EAR automatically activates the newly introduced, optional Camunda dependencies, Camunda Spin and Connect.
+If you do not use a custom BPM platform configuration as described [here][configuration-location] and do not intend to do so, you *must* install the Camunda Spin and Connect core libraries to the shared libraries folder.

 <div class="alert alert-info">
   <p><strong>Not Using Connect/Spin</strong></p>
-  <p>If you do <b>not</b> want to use camunda Connect or camunda Spin, you cannot use the default BPM platform configuration that is contained in the camunda EAR.
+  <p>If you do <b>not</b> want to use Camunda Connect or Camunda Spin, you cannot use the default BPM platform configuration that is contained in the Camunda EAR.
 In this case, make sure to change the configuration location as described <a href="/api-references/deployment-descriptors/#descriptors-bpm-platformxml-configure-location-of-the-bpm-platformxml-file">here</a>.
 As a starting point, you can copy the default configuration from <code>$GLASSFISH_DISTRIBUTION/modules/camunda-glassfish-ear-$PLATFORM_VERSION.ear/camunda-glassfish-service-$PLATFORM_VERSION.jar/META-INF/bpm-platform.xml</code> and remove the <code>&lt;plugin/&gt;</code> entries for the classes <code>ConnectProcessEnginePlugin</code> and <code>SpinProcessEnginePlugin</code>.</p>
 </div>

 #### Camunda Connect

-If camunda Connect is intended to be used, copy the following library from `$GLASSFISH_DISTRIBUTION/modules/lib` to the folder `$GLASSFISH_HOME/glassfish/lib`:
+If Camunda Connect is intended to be used, copy the following library from `$GLASSFISH_DISTRIBUTION/modules/lib` to the folder `$GLASSFISH_HOME/glassfish/lib`:

 * `camunda-connect-core-$CONNECT_VERSION.jar`
 * `camunda-commons-logging-$COMMONS_VERSION.jar`